veelo/gettext/readme.md

 ﻿# Gettext

 The [GNU `gettext` utilities](https://www.gnu.org/software/gettext/) provide a well established solution for the internationalization of software.
 It allows users to switch between natural languages without switching executables.
 Many commercial translation offices can work with GNU `gettext` message catalogs (Portable Object files, PO), and various editors exist that help with the translation process.
-The translation process and programming process can happen asynchronously and without knowledge of eachother.
+The translation process and programming process can happen asynchronously and without knowledge of each other.
 New translations can be added without recompilation.

 The use of GNU `gettext` in D has been enabled by the [mofile](https://code.dlang.org/packages/mofile) package, that this Gettext package builds on.
 If you would only use `mofile` directly then you would depend on the GNU `xgettext` utility for the task of string extraction, hoping it can parse D code as if it were C code.
 You would also be dealing with a number of limitations that are native to GNU `gettext`.